vue-styleguidist/vuepress-plugin-live/docs/README.md

 <button>example</button>
 ```

-You can continue using non-rendered code
+You can continue using non-rendered code if you don't add `live`

 ```html
 <button>example</button>